Phase Boundary of Nuclear Matter in Magnetic Field: Acknowledgment

 \section{Acknowledgment}

-This work is supported in part by JSPS KAKENHI [Grants No.~JP23KJ1881 (Y.~A.) No.~JP22H01221 (M.~N. and Z.~Q.)], and the WPI program ``Sustainability with Knotted Chiral Meta Matter (SKCM$^2$)'' at Hiroshima University (M.~N.).
+This work is supported in part by JSPS KAKENHI [Grants No.~JP23KJ1881 (Y.~A.) No.~JP22H01221 and No.~JP23K22492 (M.~N. and Z.~Q.)], and the WPI program ``Sustainability with Knotted Chiral Meta Matter (WPI-SKCM$^2$)'' at Hiroshima University (M.~N.).

 \begin{appendix}